Austin Riley Player Props: Braves vs. Nationals

-On Saturday, Austin Riley (coming off going 0-for-2 with an RBI) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:05 PM ET.
+The Atlanta Braves and Austin Riley, who went 1-for-4 last time in action, battle MacKenzie Gore and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Nationals.
+He had a one-hit showing in his previous game (1-for-4) against the Nationals.

 Austin Riley Game Info & Props vs. the Nationals